 After the incident at Fukushima, our Nuclear Regulatory Commission advised the American Embassy to have Americans evacuate at a 50-mile radius from the Fukushima Daiichi plant.
 Meanwhile, here at Seabrook, our evacuation planning zone still remains at a mere 10 miles from the reactor.

-We need to reevaluate our emergency plan and we need to increase the emergency planning radius to 50 miles to account for an actual evacuation.
+We need effective and realistic emergency planning for Seabrook Station.
+This includes reevaluating our emergency plan and increasing the emergency planning radius to 50 miles to account for an actual evacuation.

 RECEIVING TOWNS ARE NOT IN THE CLEAR

 The current DOS Reception Centers assigned to take evacuees are all well within a 50 mile radius of the Seabrook reactor.
-The Dover Middle School (which will be accepting every resident from Greenland, Hampton, Hampton Falls, New Castle, North Hampton, and Rye) is only 20 miles from the nuclear power plant.
+The Dover Middle School (which will be accepting every resident from Greenland, Hampton, Hampton Falls, New Castle, North Hampton, and Rye) is only 20 miles from the nuclear power plant, and often directly downwind as well.

 Do we realistically believe this is a sound plan, when the residents of Dover will likely need to evacuate themselves – and with no plan in place?
 How will families locate each other in this scenario?
 These are not alarmist questions; they are questions we need to answer.